White Sox clobber Royals in battle of home runs | Devdiscourse

-Yoan Moncada had three hits, including one of Chicago's three home runs, as the White Sox defeated the Royals 7-3 Tuesday night.
-The Royals also hit three home runs, but they were all solo shots, while Chicago had a grand slam from Eloy Jimenez and Moncada's two-run shot.
+Yoan Moncada had three hits, including one of Chicago's three home runs, as the White Sox defeated the visiting Kansas City Royals 7-3 Tuesday night.
+The Royals also hit three home runs, but they were all solo shots, while Chicago got a grand slam from Eloy Jimenez and a two-run shot from Moncada.

 The scoring started when Adalberto Mondesi jumped on Nova in the first with a one-out home run.
 The White Sox roughed up Junis in the bottom of the inning.

 Leury Garcia lined a single off the top of the wall leading off.
 Tim Anderson followed with a walk.
-Moncada lined a single off the left wrist of Junis to load the bases with one out, and Jimenez then hit an opposite-field grand slam to right field to give the White Sox a 4-1 lead.
-The Royals pulled back to within 4-3 when Alex Gordon and Ryan O'Hearn hit homers back to back to begin the second inning.
-O'Hearn's blast traveled 440 feet to straightway center, the longest home run of his career.
+Moncada lined a single off Junis' left wrist to load the bases with one out, and Jimenez then hit an opposite-field grand slam to right field to give the White Sox a 4-1 lead.
+The Royals pulled back within 4-3 when Alex Gordon and Ryan O'Hearn hit back-to-back homers to begin the second inning.
+O'Hearn's blast traveled 440 feet to straightaway center, the longest home run of his career.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)